-HRTPO is committed to the principles of Environmental Justice (EJ) and works to include traditionally underrepresented persons in development of plans, programs, and processes.
+HRTPO knows that diversity is the fabric of any community, and is committed to the principles of Environmental Justice (EJ).
+HRTPO works to include traditionally underrepresented persons in development of plans, programs, and processes.

-Environmental Justice entails the fair treatment and meaningful involvement of all people regardless of race, color, national origin or income with respect to the development, implementation and enforcement of environmental laws, regulations and policies.
+Environmental Justice entails the FAIR TREATMENT and MEANINGFUL INVOLVEMENT of all people regardless of race, color, national origin or income with respect to the development, implementation and enforcement of environmental laws, regulations and policies.